For individuals who are clients of SampsonLegal or are making enquiries with a view to becoming clients

-All information relating to your matter is stored in a dedicated matter file on SampsonLegal computers in the UK.
-This includes telephone calls, which are recorded for this purpose.
+All information relating to one of your matters is stored in a dedicated matter file on SampsonLegal computers in the UK.
+This includes recordings of telephone calls, which are recorded in order to provide an accurate record of the conversation.
 When the matter is finished the file will be removed from those computers and archived offline.
-The archive will be kept for 15 years in case it is needed in connection with a claim.
-It will not be accessed otherwise.
-It will then be destroyed unless it is needed for a claim.
+The archive will be kept for 15 years in case it is needed in connection with a claim and then it will be deleted.

 I will not intentionally transfer your personal information outside the EU without obtaining your explicit consent first, but emails can take any route during transmission and emails exchanged between two people in the UK could appear on equipment in countries outside the EU, where they may not be protected by strong privacy or data protection laws.
 If you have any concerns about this, please raise them with me so that we can discuss alternative arrangements.

 Your name and contact details – These come from you and are stored in my contacts database as well as the matter file.
-As well as using them in connection with the matter, I use them to obtain financial information about you from credit reference agencies so that I can feel confident that I will be paid promptly, and for telling you about legal issues and services which I believe may be of interest to you.
-This financial information will be deleted once I have decided how much credit to allow you.
+As well as using them in connection with the matter, I may use them for telling you about legal issues and services which I believe may be of interest to you.
+I may also use them to obtain financial information about you from credit reference agencies so that I can feel confident that I will be paid promptly.
+This credit-related financial information will be deleted once I have decided how much credit to allow you.
 Your name and contact details will be deleted from my contacts database when our relationship appears to have come to an end.

 Other information – This comes from you, other people involved in the matter (your staff, your accountant, other parties to the transaction or dispute, etc), official sources like Companies House, and the internet.
-I use it for:
+I will use this other information for:

 - Providing my service to you and collecting and processing my charges.
-Where you are my client, this is necessary for the performance of my contract with you.
+If you are my client, this is also necessary for the performance of my contract with you.

-- Keeping records of your identity and your matters, assessing the likelihood that money laundering or terrorism financing might be taking place, and notifying the appropriate authorities if necessary.
-Sometimes this is necessary for complying with my legal obligations under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
+- Keeping records of your identity and your matters, assessing the likelihood that money-laundering or terrorism-financing might be taking place, and notifying the appropriate authorities if necessary.
+This may be required by the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
 Unless there is a change in the law, information kept solely for this purpose will be deleted 5 years after I believe my business relationship with you has come to an end.

-- Avoiding conflicts between your interests and those of my other clients – your name, a very brief description of the matter, and the names of any third parties involved, are kept in a register for this purpose.
-They will be deleted when the matter file is.
-My other clients have a legitimate interest in this and it is necessary for complying with my legal obligations under common law and the SRA code of conduct for solicitors.
+- Avoiding conflicts between your interests and those of my other clients.
+This is required by the common law and by the SRA code of conduct, and my other clients also have a legitimate interest in this.
+Your name, a very brief description of the matter, and the names of any third parties involved, will be kept in a register for this purpose.
+This information will be deleted from the register when the archived matter file is deleted.

 - Keeping business records (timesheets, accounts, copies of invoices, etc).
-This is necessary for complying with my legal obligations under tax legislation and the SRA code of conduct for solicitors.
+I need to do this in order to comply with tax legislation and the SRA code of conduct.

 - Dealing properly and fairly with complaints.
-This is necessary for complying with my legal obligations under the SRA code of conduct for solicitors and, where you are my client, for the performance of my contract with you.
+I need to do this in order to comply with the SRA code of conduct and, if you are my client, for the performance of my contract with you.

 - Dealing with claims against me.